 Clintonville is a very small city located in the state of Wisconsin.
 With a population of 4,455 people and two constituent neighborhoods, Clintonville is the 148th largest community in Wisconsin.

-Clintonville is a blue-collar town, with 39.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Clintonville is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Clintonville who work in food service (10.59%), office and administrative support (10.06%), and management occupations (7.37%).
+Clintonville is a blue-collar town, with 44.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Clintonville is a city of service providers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Clintonville who work in office and administrative support (9.13%), food service (8.61%), and management occupations (8.51%).

-Clintonville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Clintonville does not have a public transit system used by locals to get to and from work.

 The people who call Clintonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clintonville residents report their race to be White, followed by Native American.
-Important ancestries of people in Clintonville include Irish, Polish, Dutch, and English.
+Important ancestries of people in Clintonville include Irish, Polish, English, and Norwegian.